 Hard copies of personal information are secured in commercial grade, lockable cabinets and are only accessed by staff who need the information to perform a particular task.
 The Museum also has a clear desk policy.
 Access to secure areas is granted only on authority of a person’s supervisor where that person requires access to perform their job.

-The Museum uses the Australian Government Security Classification marking system to identify physical records that contain personal and sensitive information.
-Disposal of paper records containing personal information is performed in accordance with the relevant disposal authority under supervision of the records management unit.
+The Museum uses the Australian Government security classification marking system to identify records that contain personal and sensitive information.
+Disposal of records containing personal information is performed in accordance with the relevant disposal authority under supervision by the records management unit.